sgarcia87/Semantic-Diffraction-in-Conceptual-Graphs/README.md

 All results are obtained using structure-only propagation (no embeddings).
 Axis/role metadata is essential for reproducibility.
 Both datasets are automatically extracted from a larger IA_m graph using the same auditing logic provided in this repository.
+The example datasets are currently in Spanish, as they originate from an evolving conceptual graph developed in that language.
+The auditing method itself is language-agnostic, and English datasets will be added in future iterations.

 📦 License